Tampa Three Strikes Lawyers

 Facing a "Strike" on Your Florida Criminal Record?
 We Can Help.

 Three Strikes Law is a term that refers to having three criminal convictions on one's record.
 These criminal convictions can be a mix of misdemeanors or felonies, depending on the situation.
-Regardless of the classification, once a person receives a third “strike,” they will automatically have to spend the rest of their life in prison.
+Regardless of the classification, once a person receives a third “strike,” they could be staring down automatic, harsh sentencing, even life in prison.
 The Three Strikes Law is both a state and federal sentencing guideline that judges must adhere to.

 If you already have one or two strikes on your record, you are in a dangerous situation if you're arrested again.
 You must act quickly and involve an attorney who has the resources and knowledge to defend your rights.
 Having a strike on your record does not mean that you are guilty of a new crime, despite what law enforcement and prosecutors might believe.
 You deserve legal counsel, and our Tampa defense lawyers can help.